Corifiy/FModel/SHADER_DECOMPILE_TUTORIAL.md

 Important: do not invent math that isn't there.
 If something is unclear or unresolved (like a bare cb0[66] or Texture[9]), say so instead of guessing.

+Ignore "SelectionColor", that is added in by the engine.

 <paste the decompiled shader here>
 ```